QinMing/Nachos-Operating-System/code/threads/README.txt

     ready queue.
 Similarly, condition variables use interrupts, wait and ready queues, and locks.
 Instead of appending to the wait queue, we use SortedInsert() to prioritize the threads.
+    Test switch case numbers used:
+        2: Expects to work successfully
+        3: Assert should fail: Cannot delete a held lock by own thread
+        4: Assert should fail: Cannot delete a held lock by another thread
+        5: Assert Should fail: Cannot wait without holding a lock
+        6: Expects to work successfully
+        7: Expects to work successfully
+        8: Assert fails: Cannot delete while threads on queue

 Mailbox